 - Click Pair on your Mac and Trust on your iPad.

 - Hold Option and Click the Restore iPad button.

 - Click Open and wait for the iPadOS 13 beta to install on your iPhone.

 When the iPad reboots, you should be able to use iPadOS 13 on it.
 You must choose the restore option for this to reliably work.

 Go Over Apple's Beta Rules & Conditions

 If this is your first time trying a beta on your iPad, make sure you go over Apple's rules before you download the software.

 If you want to download the iPadOS 13 beta right now you need a developer account.
 If you decide to go with the developer version of the beta, make sure you look at Apple's beta website for developers and get familiar with all of the do's and don'ts.

-If you don't want to pay to try the beta on your device, you'll need to wait for the public iPadOS 13 beta.
-It'll arrive alongside the public iOS 13 beta this summer.
+If you don't want to pay to try the beta on your device, you'll want to install the public iPadOS 13 beta.

-If you want to go with the public beta, you need to join the Beta Software Program.
+If you want to do that, you need to join the Beta Software Program.
 Like the developer beta program, the public beta program has some rules you'll need to adhere to.